Girlpuppy

-Becca Harvey, better known by her stage name Girlpuppy, is an American indie rock musician from Atlanta, Georgia.
+Rebecca Alexis Harvey, better known by her stage name Girlpuppy, is an American indie rock musician from Atlanta, Georgia.

 History

 Harvey began her career in 2020, during the COVID-19 pandemic.
 That same year, she signed to record label Royal Mountain Records and then released her debut EP Swan on August 20, 2021, which was produced by Marshall Vore.
 In July 2022, Harvey announced her debut album, When I'm Alone.
 Alongside the announcement, Harvey released a new song titled "Wish".
 The album was released on October 28, 2022.
+On December 3, 2024, it was announced that Girlpuppy was signed to the label Captured Tracks alongside the release of the lead single for her sophomore album Sweetness, "Champ".

 Harvey's music has been compared to Phoebe Bridgers.